 - Google Analytics for WordPress – You will need a Google Analytics account, but this provides the ability to view your analytics right from your dashboard without having to go to the GA website.

 Aside from these important plugins, you can also find plugins to do all sorts of stuff.
 There are plugins for adding an Instagram widget, Pinterest widget, bible quotes, and so much more.
 As you get more comfortable in your dashboard, if there is something you wished you could do, simply Google “WordPress plugin to ….” and several should come up.
 Always read the reviews on them to be sure they won't cause other issues to your site.

 GET TO WRITING!

 You should also get hot on setting up your email marketing system before your launch.
 Most bloggers who waited to work on their email list wished they had set it up from the start.
-There are several email programs out there to choose from – I use MailerLite with the OptinMonster plugin for both of my blogs and couldn’t be happier.
-You check out all of the tools I use for my blogs in my Profitable Bloggers Toolbox.
+There are several email programs out there to choose from – ConvertKit is the preferred choice.
+You check out all of the tools I use (including some absolutely FREE resources) for setting up and running my blogs in my Bloggers Resource Library.

 To make it super easy for you to figure this whole blogging thing out, I created GET YOUR BLOG ON- The complete guide to starting a profitable blog to walk you through all of the steps!
 This is the most comprehensive course you will find that doesn't break your bank account!
 I decided to make the course because I know that starting a blog requires a financial investment to get started and so many people get started the wrong way because they spend all of their money on courses learning how to do it!
 So ENROLL NOW (it's free) in Get Your Blog On and let's get that blog started!

 Also, if you want to learn how to use Pinterest to increase your blog traffic, increase subscribers AND increase your blog income, check out Pinterest for Bloggers & Business and see how!